 Titled Beyond Bliss Apinan stated that artists were invited ‘to comment on the lack of bliss due to political clashes, diseases, pollution and migration.’
 This could have been empty rhetoric–particularly in a country ruled by military junta and where censorship is still a concern– but this biennale delivered as artists pondered the meaning of bliss against a backdrop of political uncertainty and rising populism, xenophobia, violence against women, and increasing environmental devastation plaguing the globe.
 The result is a tightly curated biennale which looks both inward and outward, a showcase for social and cultural taboos and in which political displacement and racial discrimination, gender, geopolitical tensions, environmental concerns, and social stigmas are addressed.
 Biennales can play a role in directing attention to local and international political and social issues, and this biennale doesn’t shy away from the challenge.

 At Thailand’s largest public art centre, the Bangkok Arts and Culture Centre– an institute whose future now hangs in the balance after government funding was cut off a year ago– the works of twenty of the biennale artists are showcased.
 Visitors are greeted by Choi Jeong-hwa’s ‘Happy Happy Project: Basket’ (2018), five-storey-high towers of colourful cheap plastic baskets, hanging from the ceiling in the centre of the building like chandeliers.
 It is a deceptively cheerful work, hinting at the superficial instant happiness derived from consumption, of the accumulation of more and more plastic things.
-This plastic addiction is also perilous.
+But this plastic addiction is also hazardous to ecological health.
 Like many of the works to be found at the Arts and Culture Centre, it is engaging and thought provoking with a darker subtext.

 Just inside the main exhibition hall visitors cluster into a small separate screening space set up with bar and lounge chairs to watch the video ‘I Have Dreams’ (2018) by Thai artist Chumpon Apisuk.
 The film features a dozen sex workers from the northern city of Chiang Mai, talking about their dreams and hopes for the future: to be respected for the work they do; to make enough money to support their family; to own a house or a business.
 The film gives these marginalised and often persecuted women a voice and dignity.
 On a wall before the screen, ‘Mida Tapestry’ (2011), an embroidery made by migrant sex workers, records a police raid at Mida Karaoke in Chiang Mai that resulted in the detainment of some that the women.
 This is one of many works that addresses the problems facing sex workers and women in many Asian countries.